MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-and-manage-tvm.md

 Ensure that you have the right RBAC permissions to configure your Threat & Vulnerability Management integration with Microsoft Intune or Microsoft Endpoint Configuration Manager.

 >[!WARNING]
->Only Intune and SCCM enrolled devices are supported in this scenario.</br>
+>Only Intune and Microsoft Endpoint Configuration Manager enrolled devices are supported in this scenario.</br>
 >Use any of the following options to enroll devices in Intune:
 >- IT Admin: For more information on how to enabling auto-enrollment, see [Windows Enrollment](https://docs.microsoft.com/intune/windows-enroll#enable-windows-10-automatic-enrollment)
 >- End-user: For more information on how to enroll your Windows 10 device in Intune, see [Enroll your Windows 10 device in Intune](https://docs.microsoft.com/intune-user-help/enroll-your-w10-device-access-work-or-school)